dana-team/hns-nqs-plugin/README.md

             memory: "4"
 ```

-subnamespaceRoots defines the cluster's hierarchy, the `name` field represents the name of the `root` namespace and the secondaryRoots are the direct children of the `root` namespaces with thier corresponding node's labelSelector and multipliers.
+subnamespaceRoots defines the cluster's hierarchy, the `name` field represents the name of the `root` namespace and the secondaryRoots are the direct children of the `root` namespaces with their corresponding node's labelSelector and multipliers.

 ## About the ReservedResources

 The ReservedResources mechanism is a way to ensure we don't encounter resources shortage and `HNS` breakdowns when dealing with
 `Nodes` maintenance.
-It works by giving the cluster's admins time to return the node to the cluster without recalculating the cluster's resources and only removes the node's resources in a controlled way after a number of hours that can be configured in the Config CR with the `ReservedHoursTolive` field.
+It works by giving the cluster's admins time to return the node to the cluster without recalculating the cluster's resources and only removes the node's resources in a controlled way after a number of hours that can be configured in the Config CR with the `ReservedHoursToLive` field.

 When we remove one of the nodes from the cluster a `ReservedResources` will be added to the CRD status:
 ```